-About the size of an apple seed, bed bugs lurk in cracks and crevices and feed on human blood.
-Though they don't transmit disease or pose any serious medical risk, the stubborn parasites leave itchy and unsightly bites.
-Once bed bugs take up residence in homes and businesses, they can be difficult to exterminate without professional help.
+Bedbugs lurk in cracks and crevices and they've been living on human blood for centuries.
+Though they aren't known to transmit disease or pose any serious medical risk, the stubborn parasites can leave itchy and unsightly bites.
+However, bedbugs don't always leave marks.
+The best way to tell if you have a bedbug infestation is to see the live, apple-seed-size critters for yourself.
+Unfortunately, once bedbugs take up residence in homes and businesses, they can be difficult to exterminate without professional help.

 Appearance, lifestyle and habits